 See Mauviel Tri-Ply Copper cookware on Amazon

-We didn't include an attributes table here because, in all honesty, we're not really recommending this cookware.
+We didn't include an attributes table here because, in all honesty, we're not recommending this cookware.
 We had a hard time finding any brands of tri-ply copper cookware that we were enthusiastic about.
 Either the copper content wasn't listed so you have no way of knowing what you're paying for, or the cookware is so expensive that you'd be better off buying traditional copper cookware.

 In the end, we picked the Mauviel, primarily because they were up front about the copper content, and it wasn't quite as outrageously expensive as the Ruffoni.

-To compare, All-Clad tri-ply has a total thickness of 2.6mm and an aluminum layer of 1.7mm; Mauviel tri-ply has an aluminum layer just under 1.3mm; this plus the 0.4mm of copper makes the heating properties roughly the same or just slightly better.
+To compare, All-Clad tri-ply has a total thickness of 2.6mm and an aluminum layer of 1.7mm; Mauviel tri-ply has an aluminum layer just under 1.3mm; this plus the 0.4mm of copper makes the heating properties roughly the same or slightly better.

 This is our recommendation: If you don't want to throw down for the 2.5mm copper cookware, buy the 1.5mm copper rather than the tri-ply.
-You'll be much happier with the performance, plus you get copper lids.
+You'll be happier with the performance, plus you get copper lids.
 The 1.5mm copper is also lighter than the tri-ply.

 buy mauviel tri-ply copper cookware: